 - 1. An employee who is unable to report to work for his/her scheduled shift shall either call, or have someone call his/her supervisor to notify the City of the absence at least sixty (60) minutes proceeding the time he/she is scheduled to report (unless there is an unexpected emergency which prevents the employee from calling) If the supervisor does not answer at the time of the call, a contact phone number shall be left as part of the message regarding the absence. - 2.
 Employees must provide a physician's certification for any sick leave absence that occurs after the employee has used twenty-four (24) hours, or three (3) consecutive days, whichever is greater, that involves the illness of the employee or family member. - 3.
-Sick leave shall be deducted from an employee's accrued leave balance on an hour-for-hour basis.
+Sick leave shall be deducted from an employee's accrued leave balance on an hour-for-hour basis. - 4.
+Sick leave may be granted for personal illness or injury; absences for medical, dental, and/or vision care appointments, or; to attend to an immediate family member (parent, child, spouse, registered domestic partner, sibling, grandparent, or grandchild as defined in California Labor Code Section 233) who is ill/injured or needs care as permitted by that law.

-- 4. Sick leave may be granted for personal illness or injury; absences for medical, dental, and/or vision care appointments, or; to attend to an immediate family member (parent, child, spouse, registered domestic partner, sibling, grandparent, or grandchild as defined in California Labor Code Section 233) who is ill/injured or needs care as permitted by that law. - 5.
-For death in family: Up to three (3) days of accrued sick leave (on each separate occasion) may be used in the event of a death to a member of the employee's immediate family (father, mother, brother, sister, spouse, children, step-children, grandmother, grandfather, in-laws, registered domestic partners) occurs.
-An additional two (2) days of accrued sick leave may be granted by the Chief of Police if the funeral location is five hundred (500) miles or more (one-way) away from the City of Covina. - 6.
+- 5. For death in family: Up to five (5) days of accrued sick leave (on each separate occasion) may be used in the event of a death to a member of the employee's immediate family (father, mother, brother, sister, spouse, children, step-children, grandmother, grandfather, in-laws, registered domestic partners) occurs. - 6.
 Family Medical Leave Act: Employees may use sick leave to the extent permitted by the CFRA/FMLA for serious health condition as defined by the FMLA/CFRA.
 Employees shall request such leave in accordance with the City FMLA/CFRA policy. - 7.
 Each calendar year, an employee can use ten (10) hours per year of sick leave for household or personal leave.

-13.7 VACATION LEAVE
+13.5.
+VACATION LEAVE

-A. VACATION SCHEDULING- SWORN
+A. VACATION SCHEDULING - SWORN